xytis/.home/Readme.md

 * git deleteit: git rm on all deleted files
 * grep-assets: grep Apache2 log for requested assets
 * minify: minify CSS and JS files
+* to_mp3: Download videos via youtube-dl and convert to mp3 via ffmpeg
+* convert_mp3: Convert all non-mp3 files in a directory to mp3
+* lyrics: show the lyrics to the song currently playing in iTunes

 ## Aliases